pH7Software/pH7-Social-Dating-CMS/docs/UPGRADING.md

 Automatic in-place upgrades are currently unavailable.
 Upgrade a staging copy manually, verify it, and only then repeat the reviewed procedure in production.

+## 19.0.0 major release

+pH7Builder 19.0.0 is a code-only security, compatibility, and usability release over 18.6.2.
+The SQL schema remains `1.6.6`, so an installation already running 18.6.0, 18.6.1, or 18.6.2 needs no database migration.
+Deploy the tagged 19.0.0 package without overwriting local configuration, uploaded data, custom modules, custom themes, language packs, or gateway credentials.
+Reinstall dependencies from the committed lock file when deploying from source, clear application caches, and complete the post-upgrade checks below before reopening the site.

+Sites older than 18.6.0 must still apply every applicable intermediate migration in order.
+In particular, an 18.5.1 database requires the reviewed `18.5.1-18.6.0` migration before the 19.0.0 application is used.

+This release tightens installer access, request authorization, output escaping, template-path validation, and ownership checks.
+Do not restore older copies of the changed application or framework files after deployment.
+Review custom themes and modules for the same output-encoding and ownership boundaries before re-enabling them.

 ## 18.6.2 patch release

 pH7Builder 18.6.2 is a code-only security-hardening patch over 18.6.1.
 It does